 The American Association of Drugless Practitioners Certification & Accreditation Board offers schools full board professional accreditation.
 The AADP is recognized by both, traditional and non-traditional holistic schools and colleges world-wide as an independent accrediting board for alternative health educational institutions and programs.

-The Da Vinci College of Holistic Medicine’s degree courses have been reviewed and accepted for accreditation by the AADP – this is an indication of the quality of the educational programs provided by the Da Vinci College, as well as the ethical business practices in all areas of natural health care.
+The Da Vinci Institute of Holistic Medicine’s degree courses have been reviewed and accepted for accreditation by the AADP – this is an indication of the quality of the educational programs provided by the Da Vinci Institute, as well as the ethical business practices in all areas of natural health care.

-Students who have graduated from the Da Vinci College of Holistic Medicine with a Bachelors or a Doctoral degree are eligible to apply for board certification.
+Students who have graduated from the Da Vinci Institute of Holistic Medicine with a Bachelors or a Doctoral degree are eligible to apply for board certification.

 2. Accredited Member of the Pastoral Medical Association (PMA), USA

 Coursework completed through the Da Vinci Institute of Holistic Medicine will be accepted for licensure or certification programs offered by the Pastoral Medical Association.
 All students completing the Bachelors of Science in Holistic Medicine – BSc (HM) or the Doctor of Science in Holistic Medicine – DSc (HM) will be eligible to apply for full membership to the PMA.